2014 PDL season

 The 2014 USL Premier Development League season was the 20th season of the PDL.
 The regular season began on May 3 and ended July 20.
 The regular season was followed by a postseason tournament of conference winners to determine the league's champion.
-Seven teams were added to the league, bringing the total number of teams in the league to 64 for 2014.
+Seven teams were added to the league and seven left, keeping the total number of teams in the league at 64 across 10 divisions with the addition of the Mountain Division.
 The Austin Aztex were the defending champions.

 Changes from 2013

 New teams

 Seven new clubs joined the PDL in 2014.